Hunters Creek Pool Rules & Practices AND The Hunters Creek Hurricanes' Swim Meet Survival Guide

 - Coaches will make every attempt to provide individualized feedback during practice time, but time will not permit for detailed, in-depth discussion or instruction.

-- Coaches are available for private stroke technique lessons at a rate of $15 per ½ hour per child.
+- Coaches are available for private stroke technique lessons through From Sink2Swim.
+Contact the coach of your choice.

 I think my swimmer needs extra help.
 Where can I find individualized, detailed instruction for my swimmer?

-- Coaches are available for private stroke technique lessons at a rate of $15 per ½ hour per child.
+- Coaches are available for private stroke technique lessons.
 These are arranged when the coach (and pool) is available outside of practice time.

 My swimmer came to practice to work on a specific stroke and instead the practice seemed to be play time.
 Why was the practice not focused on what my child needed?